June 29, 2016 · Written by Foodtolive Team

 Best Ways to Keep Food Clean and Safe

 Today’s food industry is functioning in a way that often makes people worry about the presence of toxins in their food.
 However, there are many simple and effective steps you can take to solve this problem and keep food clean and safe.
-In order to avoid potential harmful effects of chemicals contained in different products, you should pay your attention to the three main aspects of this issue: cooking clean, eating clean and keeping your kitchen clean.
+In order to avoid potentially harmful effects of chemicals contained in different products, you should pay your attention to the three main aspects of this issue: cooking clean, eating clean and keeping your kitchen clean.

 Cooking Guidelines to Keep Food Clean

 A wide range of dangerous chemicals that are released at high temperatures can be found in the coating of non-stick cooking vessels so use them with moderate heat only.
 For cooking, at high temperatures, you can employ ceramic-coated cast iron or stainless steel.
-Non-stick vessels also require using of wooden utensils as the metal ones can easily scratch the surface and increase the risks of toxins’ penetration to food.
+Non-stick vessels also require using wooden utensils as the metal ones can easily scratch the surface and increase the risks of toxins’ penetration to food.

 The last important habit is to keep your food at the appropriate temperatures and properly wrapped – to limit its contact with the kitchen surfaces – no matter how clean they are.
 Of course, washing your hands before cooking as thoroughly as possible will also significantly help keep food clean.